Frequently Asked Question

 round cylinder inside of a round cylinder orientation.
 Theirs does not have

-an agitator to tear at the clothes, but rely only on the dropping of the
+an agitator to tear at the clothes, but rely only on the dropping of the clothes

-within the basket.
+the basket.

 In talking with the manufacturer he tells us that: "The Staber

-System 2000 horizontal axis washer tumbles laundry on its side, using up to
+System 2000 horizontal axis washer tumbles laundry on its side, using up

 This washer is more expensive that current models.
 A typical